ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 ### Generic Functions and TypeVar

 Python supports _parametric polymorphism_ (generics) in functions and classes.
-A _Type Variable_ (created with `typing.TypeVar`) represents an unknown type that can vary between calls or instances.
+A _type variable_ represents an unknown type that can vary between calls or instances.
+Type variables allow generic code to be checked for type consistency--a key feature of static typing.

-For example, to write a function that returns the same type as it receives, you can do:
+Before Python 3.12, to write a function that returns the same type as it receives, you had to use `TypeVar`:

 ```python
 # example_6.py